 Our experience has also been that the DuePoint System of regular lectures and online training is highly educational, even to those who do not subsequently participate in any way.
 It is also highly inclusive for those who have few other ways of entering the insurance industry, either to learn about insurance as a career, to test their aptitude for such a career or simply to obtain attractive products in a convenient and transparent manner.

-As a division of Constantia Life and Health Assurance Company Limited (FSP 49986) allowing Constantia to display and sell its own inhouse products on the e- portal and, DuePoint Network Consultants (Pty) Ltd (FSP 50318) in the role as intermediary and binder holder of 3rd party insurers allowing them access to the e-portal to display and sell their products through as well.
+DuePoint Network Consultants (Pty) Ltd (FSP 50318) acts in the role as intermediary and binder holder of 3rd party insurers allowing them access to the e-portal to display and sell their products through the e-portal.

 DECOUPLING OF DUEPOINT’S WEALTH ENGINEERS AND THE INSURER’S PRODUCTS